ravachol/kew/README.md

  * Display album covers as ASCII art or as a normal image.
  * Control the player with previous, next and pause.
  * Has gapless playback (between files of the same format and type) and supports 24-bit audio.

+## Caveats
- * Does not yet work well with very long audio files that are not mp3, wav or flac.
+ * Does not yet work well with very long audio files that are not mp3, wav, flac, ogg or opus.
+ * Seeking is disabled for ogg vorbis files.

 ## Name Change